janknaup/disaster_response_pipeline_project/README.md

 3. Go to http://0.0.0.0:3001/ or http://{hostname}:3001/
    Where {hostname} is the domain name or IP address of your web server.

+## Project Structure:

+The Project is structured into:
+ * a separate ETL pipeline in the `data` directory.
+The original data is contain the the `.csv` files in that directory.
+The joined and cleaned training data is stored in Sqlite3 format in `DisasterResponse.db`
+ * a classification model in the `models` directory.
+Training is done by the `train_classifier.py` script and the trained model is saved in `classifier.pkl`
+ * a web application to present a dashboard view of the training data set and for classification of new messages contained in the `app` directory.
+The webapp itself is contained in the `run.py` file, html templates are stored under `app/templates`
+ * A Jupyter notebook used for exploration of the training set is stored in the `exploration` directory
+ * `doc` contains the user documentation graphics used in this document.

 ## Principle of Operation: